-Videos (DVD) and audio tapes
+Videos and audio tapes

-If you feel your presentation would benefit from video (DVD) support, you could find a suitable video/DVD in the library (or wherever) when you get other information for your talk.
+If you feel your presentation would benefit from video (DVD) support, you could find a suitable video online or where you get other information for your talk.
 You may need to show only a very brief extract of the video either to motivate interest or illustrate an important point.
 One thing to remember about using video material is that people tend to go to sleep if the video is more than a few minutes.
 Keep it short to make your point and to keep your audience alert.